 “Probably not, but they would eventually look like something that we would not recognize as our descendants.
 As put by Martin Rees, ‘Indeed, it’s surely on the cards that human beings — their mentality and their physique — may become malleable through the deployment of genetic modification.’”

 Continuing to re-feel his oats, our farmer asserted “It’s okay that we would not recognize our descendants.
-Blue-green algae don’t recognize us as their descendants.
-What matters is that our descendants have descendants forever …descendants who would not be there if we and blue-green algae had not been here … descendants who can make the universe, or multiverse, a cow that they can feed and milk forever.
+Other descendants of Ikaria wariootia are not able to realize that they share a common ancestor with humans, but we know that Ikaria wariootia connects us to almost all other animals on earth…. certainly including cows.
+What matters is that our descendants have descendants forever …descendants who would not be there if we and Ikaria wariootia had not been here … descendants who can make the universe, or multiverse, a cow that they can feed and milk forever.
 Talk to me about ‘possibly’.”

 With her eyes tightly closed, as if she might be experiencing a pre-excretory function not covered by any amount of perspiration, Rachel confessed “In 1996, Weinberg wrote: ‘I don’t take the view that life can’t last forever, but only that it seems unlikely, and that you can’t conclude from modern science that life necessarily will last forever.’
 And cosmologists like Freeman Dyson and Paul Davies have imagined humanity winning the struggle for existence by evolving forever …and Hawking, when asked by Frautschi about the possibility that some form of life might be able to evolve forever, replied ‘Quite possible if the universe continues to expand forever,’ by which he meant, ‘quite possible’ if the universe expands forever, as distinct from collapsing into the ultimate black hole.”